 A broken process

 A major reason behind the large need for repairs appears to be the system by which capital projects in parks get funded.
-“With a slim baseline budget for capital work and limited funding through the community boards, the department’s capital budget is largely cobbled together through discretionary funding, allocated by 51 City Council members, five borough presidents, and the mayor,” CUF found in its report.
+“With a slim baseline budget for capital work and limited funding through community boards, the department’s capital budget is largely cobbled together through discretionary funding, allocated by 51 City Council members, five borough presidents, and the mayor,” CUF found in its report.
 “This system makes it challenging for the Parks Department to prioritize funding for the most urgent infrastructure needs.”

 It makes it especially challenging to get unsexy and difficult projects like drainage and retaining walls funded, sources tell City Limits.
-“It means, you can do playgrounds, you can do facilities, but you couldn’t do systems—retaining walls, drainage system,” says Charles McKinney, who formerly the Riverside Park administrator before becoming chief of design for the Parks Department.
+“It means, you can do playgrounds, you can do facilities, but you couldn’t do systems—retaining walls, drainage system,” says Charles McKinney, who was formerly the Riverside Park administrator before becoming chief of design for the Parks Department.

 “If you had a large park, you had to make sure that the Council people know what the concerns were and coordinate that with the community board so everyone was asking for the same thing,” he says.